Understanding Highways: Driving Risks, Road Rules, Signs & RestrictionsUpdated Sept. 26, 2020

 - Always observe safe passing and lane-changing best practices.

 Keep in mind that these restrictions generally reflect extremely dangerous driving behaviors.
-As a result, seriously penalties can be incurred by breaking the rules.
+As a result, serious penalties can be incurred by breaking the rules.
 For instance, improper passing on a highway comes with a penalty of four license points in many states.

 The "Move over" law